The kitchen floor is probably one of the largest surfaces in your home, so kitchen flooring ideas are always worth some thought and attention.

 Linoleum for a Try

-In addition to the above, linoleum is actually a great material for kitchen flooring on the same level as vinyl.
+In addition to the above, linoleum is a great material for kitchen flooring on the same level as vinyl.
 It is also a durable and biodegradable alternative to vinyl made from flax.

 Linoleum is durable, and the patterns don’t wear off because they go through the material instead of being painted on.